jakeblaxon/graphql-join/README.md

 Join types together in your schema purely with SDL.
 Let GraphQL-Join handle the rest.

-*Warning*: This library is new and is still evolving.
+*Warning*: This library is new and still evolving.
 Breaking changes will occur.
 Use it at your own risk.

 ## Getting Started

 ```
-npm install jakeblaxon-graphql-join graphql
+npm install graphql-join-transform graphql
 ```

 Once these packages are installed, you can create a GraphQL-Join transform and wrap your original schema with it to create the gateway schema.
 You can [view the demo](https://codesandbox.io/s/github/jakeblaxon/graphql-join-demo) that goes along with the example below.